-Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for the Board.
-It is management's responsibility to monitor the Board's financial condition and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment brocedures for the Board.
+It is management's responsibility to monitor the Board's financial condition assessment was based in part on representations made by management and the review of financial information provided by same.